Plenyx/PlenBotLogUploader/README.md

     * every log session has a dedicated csv file to record the session
 * Twitch integration
   * pinging links to Twitch chat with customisable messages
-  * custom name for the Twitch chat bot, otherwise "gw2loguploader" is being used
+  * custom name for the Twitch chatbot, otherwise "gw2loguploader" is being used
-* Set up advanced log conditions using Teams system
+* Set up advanced log conditions using the Teams system
   * Limit Discord Webhooks and bots to specific players in a group
     * Statics, commanders and friends...
 * Aleeva & GW2Bot integration